 The prominence of the school's research was underlined by the award of a Nobel Prize in 2003 to Sir Peter Mansfield for his work in magnetic resonance imaging (MRI).
 You will be taught by the school's leading researchers and have the opportunity to get involved in their research activities.

-96.5% of undergraduates from the School of Physics and Astronomy secured work or further study within six months of graduation. £25,000 was the average starting salary, with the highest being £46,800.*
+73.9% of undergraduates from the School of Physics & Astronomy secured graduate level employment or further study within 15 months of graduation.
+The average annual salary for these graduates was £27,714.*